Why study Management at Dal?

 What will I learn?

-Your first two years are dedicated to core courses in Management Issues, Accounting, Marketing, Environmental Management, Government Structure, Knowledge Management, Economics and Statistics.
+Your first two years are dedicated to core courses in Management Issues, Accounting, Marketing, Ethics and Social Responsibility, Government Structure, Data Literacy, Economics and Statistics.

 In your third and fourth years, you'll choose electives to tailor your degree to your strengths and interests.
-Choose from one of five majors (Entrepreneurship and Innovation; Leadership and Orginaizations; Knowledge Management; Public Sector Management; or Environment, Sustainability and Society) to focus on your area of interest, or stay flexible by doing a general Bachelor of Management degree without a major.
+Choose from one of five majors (Entrepreneurship and Innovation; Leadership and Organizations; Managing Data and Information (formerly Knowledge Management); Public Sector Management; or Environment, Sustainability and Society) to focus on your area of interest, or stay flexible by doing a general Bachelor of Management degree without a major.

 The optional paid internship for Bachelor of Management students is a minimum of 32 of weeks (approximately eight months) of consecutive, full-time work experience related to your studies and takes place between your third and final academic year.

 You can supplement your degree with certificates in Entrepreneurship and Innovation, Leading People and Organizations, Knowledge Management, Marketing Management, Public Sector Management, Intercultural Communication, Interdisciplinary Health Studies or Disability Management.

 You'll be sought by employers across a variety of sectors as our global economy is creating a strong demand for managers at all levels who can do more than just manage.
 Recent Dalhousie graduates have moved into careers as managers, educators and program coordinators in fields from sports and entertainment to automotive and consumer health products.
 Careers in the management field include: